jessicacousins/fullstack_vite_webapp/README.md

 - **MongoDB Storage**: All user data is stored in MongoDB, ensuring scalability and flexibility for large datasets.
 - **Game Data Collection**: The backend records and stores user game statistics such as scores, wins, losses, game durations, and other relevant data.
 - **User Game History**: Users can view their game history and performance statistics.
+- **OpenAI Chatbot Integration**: The backend communicates with OpenAI to process and generate responses for user interactions with the chatbot, enhancing engagement without storing conversation history.
+- **Comment Sentiment Storage**: Sentiment analysis for blog comments is performed via OpenAI, with sentiment data (positive, neutral, or negative) and probability scores securely stored in MongoDB for each comment.
 - **Shopping Cart**:
   - The backend tracks the user's cart, storing the items they have added, and updating the cart when items are removed or quantities are changed.
   - The backend also processes Stripe payment intents and records successful transactions, including payment status, cart contents, and user details.